-1. Phlebotomy Essentials – This course is 10 weeks, which the first 4 weeks will consist of theory providing the competencies required by the ASCP board for Certified Phlebotomy Technician.
+1. Phlebotomy Essentials – This course is 11 weeks (48 hours), which the first 4 weeks will consist of theory providing the competencies required by the ASCP board for Certified Phlebotomy Technician.
 The last 6 weeks will include lab (hands on training).
 This course will cover Anatomy & Physiology of the circulatory system, specimen collection, handling, and processing and laboratory operations.
 Methods of Venipuncture and Dermal Puncture (blood collecting techniques) use of vacutainers, Syringes, Butterflies & Lancets for finger and heel sticks, medical terminology.
 Lab reports, dipstick urinalysis, oral & written communications, interpersonal relations, use and care of centrifuge, safety and disposal techniques, regulations, infection and quality control procedural, application and training.
-Tuition – $315.00

 For more information, contact Javier Granados at 972-860-7077 or JavierGranados@dcccd.edu